-But film preservation grants archives are limited, and often are earmarked for specific projects by the donors, who usually don’t have animation in mind.
+Film preservation grants archives are limited, and often are earmarked for specific projects by the donors, who usually don’t have animation in mind.
 Archives do what they can with what money is left, but there are many neglected, non-animated films also in need of preservation.
 The real problem remains a lack of funding for animation, not a lack of interest in it.
 Yet many concerned individuals who might wish to help never are given the opportunity.
 Due to time and manpower constraints, it is seldom cost-efficient for archives to solicit the sort of contribution the average person could afford.

-If you have in your possession animated films on nitrate stock that you think might be rare or unique, please contact ASIFA-Hollywood.
+If you have animated films on nitrate stock in your possession that you think might be rare or unique, please contact ASIFA-Hollywood.
 We will evaluate the status and condition of the films and, if we determine the items are in need of preservation, will do everything we can to ensure this happens.

 ASIFA-Hollywood already has helped to preserve a number of cartoons, both silent and sound.
 But much more remains to be done.
 We hope you will join us in helping to safeguard these neglected treasures of the past.
 An we thank you in advance for your help in saving animation for the future.